 Check the schedule to find out.

-If there are no student concerts, there are daily concerts for tourists at Mirabell palace, at the Hohensalzburg fortress, and Saint Peter’s restaurant.
+If there are no student concerts, there are daily concerts for tourists at Mirabell Palace, at the Hohensalzburg fortress, and at Saint Peter’s restaurant.
 The latter two are dinner concerts.
 They are pricey, but Saint Peter’s is the oldest restaurant in Salzburg, claiming to be the oldest restaurant in Europe and the concert at the fortress is a chance to combine sightseeing with a concert and dinner.
 A valid option, if your time is limited.

 Here you find more general information on concerts in Salzburg.

 The Best Sunset or the Best Night View of Salzburg